Indirect rule: In Africa

-In the mid-1920s, the British implemented the system of indirect rule in Tanzania.
+In the mid-1920s, the British implemented the system of indirect rule in Tanganyika.

 Practical implementation

 Naaba Koom II, king of the Mossi in French Upper Volta, pictured in 1930.
 Preservation of precolonial political units was the basis of indirect rule in British and French empires.

 Indirect rule was cheaper and easier for the European powers and, in particular, it required fewer administrators, but had a number of problems.
 In many cases, European authorities empowered local traditional leaders, as in the case of the monarchy of Uganda, but if no suitable leader could be found (in the traditional Western sense of the term), the Europeans would simply choose local rulers to suit them.
 This was the case in Kenya and Southern Nigeria, and the new leaders, often called "warrant chiefs", were not always supported by the local population.

 The European ruling classes also often chose local leaders with similar traits to their own, despite these traits not being suited to native leadership.
 Many were conservative elders, and thus indirect rule fostered a conservative outlook among the indigenous population and marginalised the young intelligentsia.
 Written laws, which replaced oral laws, were less flexible to the changing social nature, old customs of retribution and justice were removed or banned, as well as the removal of more violent punishments.
 Furthermore, leaders empowered by the governments of European powers were often not familiar with their new tasks, such as recruitment and tax.